Visyond/website-hugo/site/content/partner-page/partner-page.md

     cta:
         text: Become a Partner
         url: #
 formHeader:  Find Out More About Our Partner Programs
 submitButtonTitle: Submit Inquiries
 radio:
     - labelRadioButton: Independent Sales
     - labelRadioButton: Channel Partners
     - labelRadioButton: Integration & Software
+providesTitle: Get started in minutes
+providesList:
+  - text: >-
+      A flexible and familiar spreadsheet interface that is **cross-compatible**  with Excel
+  - text: Low entry barrier - Visyond is easy **to use and learn**
+  - text: Full **transparency and control** over your data
+titleBottom: Find out how to improve your decision-making process today
+bgBottom: /img/footer-bg.png
 ---